-France is particularly committed for a collective mobilization to support this regional force.
 At France’s initiative, the UN Security Council assured a strong and united support to the G5 Sahel Joint Force with the unanimous adoption of resolution 2359 in June 2017.
-This resolution calls in particular the international community to provide a logistical, operational and financial assistance to G5 Sahel Member States’ initiative.
+This resolution calls on the international community to provide a logistical, operational and financial assistance to G5 Sahel Member States’ initiative.

 Six months later, on 8 December 2017, the Security Council unanimously adopted at France’s initiative Resolution 2391.
 This resolution provides an operational and logistical support to the Joint Force of the G5 Sahel, through the UN peacekeeping operation in Mali, the MINUSMA.
 The adoption of Resolution 2391 marks a turning point by strengthening the United Nations’ support to the Joint Force.

 The Secretary-General reports every six months on UN support to the G5 Sahel joint force.
 These reports are then discussed in the Security Council.
 The Security Council also makes regular visits to the countries of the Sahel to assess the situation.

 The action of the G5 Sahel joint force is complementary to the peacekeeping operation in Mali, MINUSMA, as it covers a wider area of action (the five G5 Sahel countries) and conducts anti-terrorist operations, which is not the role of MINUSMA.
 By combating terrorist groups, the joint force contributes to securing the Sahel region, which facilitates the implementation of MINUSMA’s mandate in Mali.